 src/api/hello.tsfile, AWS Lambda will put the compiled code under

 src/api/hello.jsand specifying the root directory in your

 By changing the local root of our plugin to

 ./build, you are ready to start debugging your function.

 The fastest way to enable the Thundra Debugger for a Lambda function is to set the

-The online debugging feature is disabled by default.
+The AWS Lambda Debugging feature is disabled by default.
 However, if you want to manually disable it, you can set the

-In order to match the two ends of an online debugging session (your Lambda function invocation and your local IDE), Thundra uses session names.
+In order to match the two ends of an AWS Lambda Debugging session (your Lambda function invocation and your local IDE), Thundra uses session names.
 When you enable online debugging in your Lambda function, the session name is set to the predefined value

 default.
 If you want to use another session name, you can specify it using the

 Thundra’s broker establishes communication between your Lambda function and your IDE debugger by receiving data from the Lambda function and then forwarding it to your IDE.
 To reduce overhead during this transmission process, you need to select a debugger that provides the shortest pathway between your Lambda and IDE.
 Similarly, the broker host needs to be close to your Lambda function or your IDE location.